Fallenstedt/elixir-twitter-color-bot/README.md

 * In terminal, navigate to the directory and run `iex -S mix`
 * Run `TwitterColor.main` and posts will automatically start.

+You can generate docs with `mix docs` and dropping the `doc/index.html` into your favorite browser.

 ## Configuration

 In `config.exs`, you can modify the `:quantum` job to post as frequently as you want.